wzpan/hexo-generator-search/README.md

 - **path** - file path.
 (Default: search.xml)
 - **field** - the field you want to search, you can chose (Default:post)

-            - post -the search.xml file will only contain all the posts of your blog.
+            - **post** - the search.xml file will only contain all the posts of your blog.
-            - page -the search.xml file will only contain all the pages of your blog.Take care: don't contain the posts.
+            - **page** - the search.xml file will only contain all the pages of your blog.Take care: don't contain the posts.
-            - all -the search.xml file will contain the posts and pages of your blog.
+            - **all** - the search.xml file will contain the posts and pages of your blog.